Erotemic/shitspotter/README.rst

 .. bafybeihuhrp6wtle5wuhsgcgf6bp7w4ol4pft7y2pcplylzly7gfag74lm bafybeic5a4kjrb37tdmc6pzlpcxe2x6hc4kggemnqm2mcdu4tmrzvir6vm/Contributor-Honey.jpg

-Bezoar - (~2018 - 2023-10-19) - Adopted in 2020 and named for a calcified
+Bezoar - (~2018 - 2023-10-19) - Adopted in 2020 and named for a
-hairball, Bezoar was an awkward and shy dog, but grew into a curious and loving sweetheart.
+`calcified hairball <https://en.wikipedia.org/wiki/Bezoar>`_, Bezoar was an awkward and shy dog, but grew into a curious and loving sweetheart.
 Her DNA test indicated she was part Stafford Terrier, Cane Corso, Labrador Retriever, German Shepard, and Rhodesian Ridgeback.
-Bezoar's likes
-included: breakfast, a particular red coco plush, boops (muzzle nudges), chasing squirrels, and running in the park, Bezoar's dislikes included: baths, sudden movements, rainy weather, and coming inside before she is ready.
+Bezoar's likes included: breakfast, a particular red coco plush, boops (muzzle nudges), chasing squirrels, and running in the park, Bezoar's dislikes included: baths, sudden movements, rainy weather, and coming inside before she is ready.
 Bezoar came to us from Alabama with bad heartworm and experienced a host of health problems through her life.
-In 2022 she was diagnosed with rare form of osteosarcoma in her nose, which is typically an aggressive bone cancer, but she had a rare progression and lived a quality life with it for over a year and a half without significant tumor growth.
+In 2022 she was diagnosed with rare form of osteosarcoma in her nose, which is an aggressive bone cancer, but she had a rare progression and lived a quality life for over a year and a half without significant tumor growth.
 Sadly, in October 2023, rapid growth resumed and she was euthanized while surrounded by her close friends and family.
-To say she will be missed is an understatement; there are no words that can describe my grief or the degree to which she enriched my life.
+To say she will be missed is an understatement;
+there are no words that can describe my grief or the degree to which she enriched my life.
 I take comfort in knowing that she may be in part immortalized through her contributions to this dataset.

 ..
 An Image of Bezoar
 .. image:: https://i.imgur.com/Z3TCZ47.jpg